VSArchive/Portfolio-Archive-4/content/posts/2021/create-user-terminal-ubuntu.md

 ### Root User

-Before you get started make sure you are in root user with following command.
+Before you get started make sure you are in root user with the following command.

 ```sh
 sudo sh